Even though I have no data to back this up, I would imagine the most common seeds planted indoors are tomato and pepper seeds.

-The ziplock doesn't completely tight around the side of the cup allowing a transfer of fresh air into the mini-greenhouse.
+The ziplock doesn’t completely tighten around the side of the cup, allowing fresh air into the mini-greenhouse.
 The bag is also clear enough to allow light to reach the seedling.
 The bag tempers the climate around the plant during the evening hours.

 The bags can be taken off as the seedlings grow and then put back on during the night, effectively hardening off the seedlings to acclimate to room conditions.

-The 16-oz cups hold quite a bit of soil that will allow the young seedlings plenty of room to develop a large mass of roots.
+The 16-oz cups hold quite a bit of soil, allowing the young seedlings room to develop a large mass of roots.

 The large root ball and soil volume will make for an easier transition after being transplanted.

-Now, if you want to grow a lot of transplants for the outside garden the double-cup method probably isn't going to work unless you have a lot of grow lights or a greenhouse and you have quite a bit of time to transplant the seed starts.
+Now, if you want to grow a lot of transplants for the outside garden, the double-cup method probably isn’t work unless you have a lot of grow lights or a greenhouse and you have quite a bit of time to transplant the seed starts.

 The traits that benefit the double-cup method become a hindrance when scaling the process to a market gardener.

-The cups take up quite a bit of room and the larger root mass that the double-cup method slows down the transplanting because of the larger hole that will need to be made when setting out the plants.
+The cups take up quite a bit of room and the larger root mass that the double-cup method slows down the transplanting because of the larger hole needed when setting out the plants.

 However, for those wanting to start only a few plants, the double-cup method is an excellent way to produce healthy transplants.